lucasmilanezs/SecureAPI-Core/README.md

 # SecureAPI-Core

-A scalable and secure backend API built with FastAPI.
+A scalable and secure backend API built with FastAPI. (under development)

-Features:
-- JWT Authentication
-- Role-Based Access Control (RBAC)
-- Modular architecture
-- Clean and extensible structure